HuttleyLab/enuproject/loglin/README.rst

 The one-to-one ortholog alignment is obtained via the following steps:

-1. Sampling homolog sequences by using Pycogent3 HomologSampler, details please refer to <https://bitbucket.org/pycogent3/homologsampler>
+1. Sampling homolog sequences by using Pycogent3 HomologSampler, details please refer to `HomologSampler Bitbucket page <https://bitbucket.org/pycogent3/homologsampler>`_.
-2. Get one-to-one alignment by using Phyg-align, details please refer to <https://bitbucket.org/gavin.huttley/phyg>
+2. Get one-to-one alignment by using Phyg-align, details please refer to `Phyg-align Bitbucket page <https://bitbucket.org/gavin.huttley/phyg>`_.

 ``sample_mouse_germline.py`` producing a summary table containing SNP ID, chromosome location, SNP strand, effects, alleles, ancestral base, variant base and flanking sequences of required lengths (250bp here) for mouse germline mutations.
 The results of this were saved into a .TXT file for later use.